How To Clean A Nose Piercing

 Again, that can take up to 6 months, or even more for some types of nose piercings, like a rhino piercing.
 However, you should continue to clean the piercing regularly even after it is fully healed.

-After the healing process is complete, you don’t need saline soaks unless you injure your piercing or suspect something has irritated it, but you should wash the piercing with a mild soap and water.
+After the healing process is complete, you don’t need saline soaks unless you injure your piercing or suspect something has irritated it, but you should wash the piercing with mild soap and water.
+Cetaphil gentle cleanser is a good choice.

-This will prevent the buildup of oil and skin cells, which can cause odor in the piercing.
+This will prevent the buildup of oil and skin cells, which can produce odor from within the piercing.

 To clean the piercing after it is healed, remove your jewelry first.
-But never remove jewelry from a nose piercing that is not completely healed.
+On the contrary, never remove jewelry from a nose piercing that is not completely healed.

 How To Clean Your Nose Piercing Jewelry